artsy/README/.github/ISSUE_TEMPLATE/dependency-rfc.md

 ### Motivation

 <!--
 Describe why you'd like to add the dependency.
-Be as brief or detailed as you see fit.
+Your goal here is to help other engineers understand why a dependency will help us do our job.
+If it's an improvement to the User Experience, include a link to the designs and describe how the dependency helps us achieve that UX.
+If it's an improvement to the Developer Experience, then include a before-and-after comparison of code to describe how the dependency helps us achieve a better DX.

 Remember that we're responsible for all the code we ship, even for our dependencies.
 -->

 ### Check List